theinvincibleknight/AWS-Knowledge-Hub/LogGroup.md

 # Add tags to multiple Log Groups based on specific string in a name

+## Prerequisites

+- To access AWS services with the AWS CLI, you need an AWS account and IAM credentials.
+When running AWS CLI commands, the AWS CLI needs to have access to those AWS credentials.
+- Install the latest release of the AWS CLI version on your computer.
+- Configure the AWS CLI

 To add tags for multiple CloudWatch log groups based on their names, you can use the AWS Command Line Interface (CLI) and run a script that uses the `aws logs tag-log-group` command.

 Here's an example script you can use: